CiiM-Bioinformatics-group/PIAMA_allergic_disease/README.md

 Cancan Qi, email: tracyqican@gmail.com

+## Content of the scripts of the projects
-## The scripts of main anlayses include
+### 1. The scripts of main anlayses include

-S1.
+*S1.
 EWAS of asthma, rhinitis and allergic disease;

-S2. meta analysis of discovery and replication;
+*S2. meta analysis of discovery and replication;

-S3. eQTM analysis of replicated CpGs, and pathway analysis;
+*S3. eQTM analysis of replicated CpGs, and pathway analysis;

-S4. prediction of allergic disease;
+*S4. prediction of allergic disease;

-S5. single cell analysis of 2 asthma patients and 2 controls;
+*S5. single cell analysis of 2 asthma patients and 2 controls;

-S6. correlation with environmental factors;
+*S6. correlation with environmental factors;

-S7.
+*S7.
 DMR analysis;

-S8.
+*S8.
 IgE stratified analysis.

-S9.
+*S9.
 Other test

 ## Plots include